EcoDynIZW/Struebig_2024_BIOCON/README.md

 <br>

 ### 3) circuitscape
 The script creates all folders for the output, the circuitscape initialisation (ini) file and calls the circuitscape.exe.
-We provide the code also for the new Julia-language version.
-Circuitscape was run for all species and all nodes per time slice and layers stored.
+We provide the code also for the new Julia-language version because circuitscape 4 (python version) may not work anymore.
+Circuitscape was run for all species and all nodes per time slice and current flow layers were stored.
 The HSI maps were used as conductance layers, and the PAs as nodes.

 <br>